Quailll/project-2/README.md

   - SO THAT I can see other users’ posts

 - I WANT TO click logout
-  -SO THAT I can end my user session
+  - SO THAT I can end my user session

 ## License